czi-ai/transcriptformer/README.md

 See the `pyproject.toml` file for the complete list of dependencies.

+### Hardware Requirements
+You'll need a Python environment with GPU access to run this model.
+While we've tested it on NVIDIA A100 GPUs, you can use smaller GPUs like the T4 for the smaller version of the model.

 ## Downloading Model Weights

 Model weights and artifacts are available via AWS S3.
 You can download them using the provided `download_artifacts.py` script: